 Learn more about the different RAD Examinations HERE.

 RAD CLASS AWARDS

-The RAD Class Award is a supported form of the same examination material as the RAD Graded Exam.
-It is marked in a less formal manner and the class teacher is present to provide extra support and assurance.
+The RAD Class Award is a supported form of the same examination material as the RAD Graded Exam, but is marked in a less formal manner with the class teacher present to provide extra support and assurance.

 If your child is currently attending the number of lessons prescribed by RAD but is showing signs that they are not ready to handle the rigors of an examination, your ballet teacher may enter them for Class Awards instead.
 Some of these signals might be: